robertheeter/ticker/README.md

 #### [SpotifyWidget](https://github.com/rcheeter/ticker/blob/main/ticker/spotify_widget.py)
 SpotifyWidget class to display the currently playing track, pause/play, and skip to the next or previous track.
 Inherits Widget.
 Requires an internet connection to use the [`spotipy`](http://spotipy.readthedocs.io) Spotify API library.
 Updates continuously.
 Use the `interval` parameter to specify how smoothly the display text scrolls.

-To set up this widget, a Spotify account is required and another computer (i.e., a Mac or Windows).
+To set up this widget, a Spotify account and another computer (i.e., a Mac or Windows) are required).
 Perform the following:
-1. On the other computer, install Spotipy using the terminal: `pip install spotipy --upgrade`
+1. On the other computer (i.e., not on the PocketBeagle Cloud9), install Spotipy using the terminal: `pip install spotipy --upgrade`
 2. Download the [**spotify_setup.py**](https://github.com/rcheeter/ticker/blob/main/setup/spotify_setup.py) script in this repository under the **setup** folder.
 3. Create a [Spotify developer account](https://developer.spotify.com) and go to the Dashboard.
 This should look similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/spotify/spotify_setup_1.png).
 4. Create a new app with a name, description, and redirect URI (recommended to use `https://localhost:8888/callback`).
 This should look similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/spotify/spotify_setup_2.png) and [this other screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/spotify/spotify_setup_3.png).